rayglover-ibm/sparse-solvers/README.md

 ## Setup, Build & test

 Sparse solvers is also a c++14 library for your own projects.
-The python binding is a good example of how you can incorporate the solvers in to your own project.
+The python binding is a good example of how you can incorporate the solvers in to your own c++ projects with minimal effort.

 ### Requirements